Sairam19062006/Sairam19062006/README.md

 - I'm passionate about learning new technologies and solving problems.

 ## 📈 Goals
-- Develop my skills in data engineering and software development.
+- Develop my skills in Advanced Web technologies and get placed in a reputed company.
 - Work on exciting projects and collaborate with others in the tech community.

 ## 🚀 Current  Activity
 - Developing my skills in the advanced HTMl , CSS and JavaScript.
-- Understanding and Exploring the Great **LINUX**(MINT)
+- Understanding and Exploring the Great **LINUX** (MINT)
 ---

 Let's connect and code something awesome together!